 - At times, specific requirements of individual items may be missed which is the result of wrongful buying.

 - The centralized procurement expert may not specialize in buying different types of items needed by each department.

 - The maintenance of a centralized procurement system can become complex and costly.

 - Requires longer intensive purchase time which results in frustrating managers and leading to less autonomy.

 - Sometimes, your organization may not be able to utilize certain discounts which leads to additional spending.

 How Centralized Purchasing can be Beneficial for Your Organization?

 When it comes to business, remember it is always “strength in numbers”.
 Unless your organization is powerful enough to prove to its competitors by getting the best prices from the suppliers, growth is affected.
 This is the very reason why your organization needs centralized purchasing.
 Centralizing is not an easy task, it requires much effort, and you need to follow specific steps.

 The “one size fits all” solution may vary from company to company, and it is best to have experts familiar with procurement operations.
-Before going into centralizing, you need to ask certain questions:
+Before going into centralizing, you need to ask specific questions:

-Is your company’s management strategy is upgraded and can it handle the transition successfully?
+Is your company’s management strategy upgraded and can it handle the transition successfully?